kuitang/flow-conduit/README.markdown

 6. For each `s` in `sources`, enqueue a work unit consisting of applying the function `s` to a new, empty `SymbolTable`, and decrement the unsubmitted task counter.
 7. _(Child Thread.)_ As each function `g` finishes,
     1. Synchronously record the result (a new `SymbolTable`) of this work unit.
-    2. For each function `f` which depends on the current function:
+    2. For each function `f` which depends on the current function, synchronously check whether all of `f`'s dependencies are now satisfied.
+If so,
-        1. Synchronously check whether all of `f`'s dependencies are satisfied.
-If so, enqueue a work unit consisting of applying the function `f` to a `SymbolTable` whose parents are the results of all of the dependencies of `f`. _The parent relationship of the SymbolTable parallels the dependency relationship of ControlGraph.
+        1. Enqueue a work unit consisting of applying the function `f` to a `SymbolTable` whose parents are the results of all of the dependencies of `f`. _The parent relationship of the SymbolTable parallels the dependency relationship of ControlGraph.
 If `f` depends on `g` and `h`, then `f` will return a `SymbolTable` `t` which directly contains `f`'s output symbols, as well as parent pointers to the return values of `g` and `h`._
         2. Synchronously decrement the unsubmitted tasks counter.
         3. If there are zero unsubmitted tasks, notify the parent thread that all submissions are done.
 8. _(Parent Thread.)_ Wait for the notification that all tasks are submitted.
 Then wait for the worker pool to finish.